News & Events Highlights

 All Kindergarten students are invited to this fun picnic lunch and party.
 Enjoy food, games and prizes!
 Dress in play clothes.
 R.S.V.P. to Becky Rosenberg at (765) 642-8560.

 - International Youth Convention: July 5-8 at Opryland Hotel in Nashville, Tennessee

-- Winter and Spring Focus: ROAD SIGNS: No matter where you hope to end up, the road you choose matters!
+- Spring Focus: ROAD SIGNS: No matter where you hope to end up, the road you choose matters!